Tutong District: Economy

-The district's primary industries include forestry, fishing, and the production of rice and rubber, with shifting agriculture being practiced by the non-Malay indigenous population.
+The district's primary industries include forestry, fishing, and the production of rice and rubber, with shifting agriculture being practised by the non-Malay indigenous population.

 Agriculture

 The agriculture sector has received a lot of attention in the effort to diversify the economy since it has a lot of room to develop.
 The Tutong District has set aside 3,804.15 hectares for agricultural development zones, which include Sungai Paku, Kupang, Maraburong, and several other localities.
 With 129.41 hectares of land set aside for rice production in 2009—a yield of 190.37 metric tons involving 425 farmers—Tutong is likewise acknowledged as a major producer of paddy.
 Eight of the 24 sawmills that are now in operation in Brunei are located in Tutong.

 In 2022, the Tutong District was allocated a total of 1,913.81 ha for agricultural development.
-Of this, 573.53 hectares were designated for farming by local farmers, while 305.45 hectares were utilized for stations and other purposes.
+Of this, 573.53 hectares were designated for farming by local farmers, while 305.45 hectares were utilised for stations and other purposes.
 This allocation is part of a broader national initiative that also includes the Brunei–Muara, Belait, and Temburong districts, contributing to a total of 9,666.69 hectares gazetted for agricultural development across the country.

 The Tutong District's Agricultural Development Areas (KKP) span 1,913.81 hectares in total, of which 305.45 hectares are set aside for stations and other purposes and 573.53 hectares are granted to farmers.
 Important regions are KKP Kupang, which is devoted to fruits, vegetables, and integrated crops, and KKP Batang Mitus Buah and Halaman, which concentrate on fruits and other miscellaneous crops.
 Other noteworthy regions include KKP Sinaut for integrated crops and floriculture, and KKP Maraburong for fruits and vegetables.
 Furthermore, a number of stations are set aside for certain agricultural uses, such processing, chicken, and hatcheries.